 Looking at the example above comparing investing to saving for retirement, it’s easy to see how some financial goals may be impossible without investments.

-Trying out paper trading allows you to buy and sell virtual investments with no risk.
+Trying out paper trading or a similar type of practice account allows you to buy and sell virtual investments with no risk.
 For example, you may set up an account with a virtual $100,000 to test your own trading strategy by monitoring your trades over time as if you had invested real money in them.
 If you played the stock market game in school, think of paper trading as the grown-up version.

 How To Start Investing